n-t-roff/heirloom-doctools/README.md

 Bugs can be reported at the
 [issue list](https://github.com/n-t-roff/heirloom-doctools/issues).
+Please wait before creating a patch or a pull request, since someone else could already be working on this issue or has a solution.

 If there are any problems please send a mail to &lt;troff [at] arcor [dot] de&gt;.